roberddd/batchgenie/docs/utilities.md

 This utility lets you replace existing 'Shader Editor' nodes with custom Node-Groups.
 It targets the main shader connected to the 'Material Output' within the material

 *This utility is also available in the "Shader Editor" for processing individual nodes rather than in batch.
-See [this section](#replace-node) for instructions.*
+See [this section](#replace-node) for details.*

 ![Replace Shader Nodes](images/utility_replace_shader_nodes.png){ .img-box align=left }